 I’m working part-time at a picture frame shop and manage to get my first freelance design project and find that the client has someone else he is working with, it happens to be Chuck.
 Like the competitive designers we were, we now disregard head nods and share no communication.
 It was funny because we were both curious about our clients indecisiveness at which time we both acknowledged that our client was an ass that was stringing us both along, basically trying to get work for nothing.
 We agreed to counter with intentionally leaving the client hanging in midst of production to figure his own project out.
 I think it was then that Chuck and I both appreciated each other’s understanding of what we were in for in the graphic design field.
 From that day forward Chuck and I became friends that would attempt to tackle the art world an event at a time, I like to think we did and in his legacy will live on.
 His artworks surround us, we loved Chuck and I’m happy that my son Agusto could meet him.

 Chuck.
-I first met Chuck at an opening of Temporary Things, a show at the James Gallery in Houston that Hills Snyder was curator of, featuring San Antonio artists Chuck, Ethel Shipton, Chris Sauter, Veronica Fernandez, Rebecca Holland and Nate Cassie.
-That was before I knew I would move to San Antonio and be changed forever by the intoxicating elixir of the people and the life there.
-With Chuck’ being one of the main and most unmistakable ingredients.
+I first met Chuck at the opening of Temporary Things, a show at the James Gallery in Houston curated by Hills Snyder.
+The show featured San Antonio artists Chuck, Ethel Shipton, Chris Sauter, Veronica Fernandez, Rebecca Holland and Nate Cassie.
+That was before I knew I would move to San Antonio and be changed forever by the intoxicating elixir of the people and the life there… with Chuck’s being one of the main and most unmistakable ingredients.

-Armed with a letter of introduction to Hills which Kathleen had provided, I moved to this unknown place, every Texan’s hometown, but where I knew no one.
-Thanks to Hills I was able to slip immediately and comfortably into the warm, strong current of the San Antonio artist community.
-Chuck was central to this community and the SA community at large.
-I first dealt with him, or rather observed him, when I sat on the Blue Star board.
-Being a board member of Blue Star is a rite of passage for contemporary art lovers in San Antonio.
+Fast forward to 2000, when I arrived in San Antonio to begin a new job at USAA.
+Armed with a letter of introduction to Hills which Kathleen had provided, I moved to this unknown place where I knew no one, but which I later came to realize was every Texan’s hometown.
+Thanks to Hills and that introductory lunch at Liberty Cafe, I was able to slip immediately and comfortably into the warm, strong current of the San Antonio artist community.
+Chuck was central to this community.
+I encountered him up close when I sat on the Blue Star board.
+Being a member of the Blue Star is a rite of passage for contemporary art lovers in San Antonio.
 It’s where you get baptized.
-I was a newbie, he was longtime.
+I was a newbie, he was long-timer.
 He had been around for everything, had all the history.
 He was of course flamboyant and funny.
-But when it came to his core principles, he could switch in a moment to being serious and meaning business.
-After a long an impassioned board debate, Chuck was the one who would speak last—like the tribal chief who weighs the arguments of the braves but pronounces the last word.
+But when it came to his core principles, he could switch in a moment to being deadly serious.
+Once, after a long and impassioned board debate, it was Chuck who spoke last — like the tribal chief who weighs the arguments of the braves then pronounces the last word.
 He carried this authority because his motives were plain and unassailable: what’s best for the artist, what’s best for the institution, what’s best for the community.
 His integrity was the source of his power for good, his influence over the course of events.
-He also was willing to take immediate action, to just start.
-Get to work.
-Fill the vacuum often left by crowd inertia and good intentions.
+He also was willing to take immediate action, to just… begin; to get to work; to fill the vacuum often left by good intentions but collective inertia.
 He would make things happen.
-What a serious side he had when it came to knowing what was right and expressing it simply and directly.
-Or, OK, not simply or directly.
-It would be yelling with his raspy, strained voice and doing this kind of seated dance with everything moving and waving in the air and his eyes up in his head or closed, as if he were addressing the universe—because the universe could hear him—but then he would draw everything back in and level the opposition with that intense stare, long silence and delicately cocked eyebrow.
-And the discussion was over.
-He was a making-it-happener, like la ofrenda for Robert Tobin at Arts & Eats that year, or the papel picado as big as the Blue Star building that he made virtually single-handedly.
+What a solemn side he had when it came to knowing what was right and expressing it simply and directly.
+Or, OK, not simply or directly; it would be yelling with his raspy, hoarse voice and doing this kind of seated dance with everything moving and waving in the air and his eyes up in his head or closed, as if he were addressing the universe — because the universe could hear him — but then he would draw everything back in and level any opposition with that intense stare, long silence and delicately cocked eyebrow.
+That meant the discussion was over.
+He was a making-it-happener, like the time he executed that gigantic theatrical set of an ofrenda to Robert Tobin’s memory for the Blue Star Contemporary Arts & Eats benefit one year, or the time he crafted the arena-scaled heraldic papel picado hung from the Blue Star building another year.

-Of course I had a huge crush on him, even though I knew that he was as unattainable, by virtue of his sexual orientation if not his age, as William Holden and Gary Cooper were because they were no longer on the planet.
+Of course I had a huge crush on him, even though I knew that he was as unattainable, by virtue of his sexual orientation if not his age.
 Thankfully this fancy was short-lived.
 I calmed down and Chuck simply became a part of my life.
-And everyone else’s it seemed.
-Part of life in San Antonio that we thought would never change.
-Temporary things.
+Just as he was a part of everyone else’s lives, it seemed… part of daily life in San Antonio that we thought would never change.
+But some things are Temporary Things.

 So generous.
 He would show up and document my house.
-Always invite me for dinner.
+Always invite me over for dinners.
 Even though I wasn’t quite like the others, being new and kind of corporate and all.
-Or I could wander over and pick my way through the darkness to the candlelit backyard of the compound and join whatever magical outdoor dinner party for 20 he was having.
+Or I could wander over uninvited, picking my way through the bushes and the darkness to the common backyard of the artists’ compound (a cluster of Victorian cottages courtesy of Mike Casey, landlord and honorary Mayor of King William, abutting what Hills ruefully dubbed The Restaurant Supply District), take a seat at the long candlelit table at whatever magical outdoor dinner party for 20 he was having that night.
 And meet amazing people there.
-All from Chuck.
-Always welcome.
+All produced by Chuck.
+Drop-ins always welcome.
 Always enough food and drink.

 I am privileged to have spent a large chunk of the last 7 years of my life with Chuck Ramirez.
 We traveled the world together, from Port Aransas to Paris to Iceland and he rocked the world, wherever he was.
 He, more than anyone I have ever known, experienced every place, every moment to its absolute fullest.
 Whether we were at a market in the South of France, shopping furiously for cheeses and squash blossoms, or decorating my Christmas tree to the Charlie Brown Christmas Special soundtrack while drinking eggnog, he was there, 110%, loving life for all that it is… profound and mundane!
 He had an enormous impact on me and my family (our children also traveled extensively with Chuck and consider him part of our family) and what he taught us and what I am determined to hold onto is his legacy of seeing the beauty in the mundane, of feeling the joy in the everyday, every moment, that we are alive.
 The last time I saw Chuck was Halloween night at my house.
 We were all hosting a group of German artists that were in town with an exchange through UTSA (they had been at his house two nights previously) and Chuck showed up, as always, early, dressed to the nines, as a lumberjack with a clever prop he made minutes before.
 I was running late, as always, and was just starting the risotto.
 He, as always, jumped right in to cooking mode, shortly after making a crisp vodka drink, he took over the risotto, stirring lovingly and inhaling deeply as fragrance filled the kitchen.
 I went on, preparing other things and side by side, as we had so many times before, created a beautiful meal together.
 Later that night he wowed various people at the party with his knowledge of art and imagery (we have nine of his artworks) and he planned on collaborating with another photographer who he met that night at our house.
 He loved the lasagna I had made and we had a lengthy discussion about Bolognese sauce (he was somewhat disenchanted and confounded that I had bought sauce in a jar because he thought the process of making the Bolognese was so beautiful in itself, yet he thought mine was so delicious).
 After everyone left, we retired poolside to discuss life and everything it had in store for us and under the moon of October 31, 2010, we broke into renditions of our favorite TV theme songs from the 70s, including the entire rendition of The Mary Tyler Moore Show and ending as we always did in the duet, “I am sixteen going on seventeen” from the Sound of Music, it was his favorite.
 He was the last to leave, armed with leftovers, and as I look back on our final night together I will never forget the lessons he taught me…to love where you are and who you are with, completely…to embrace the moment as if there is no tomorrow…and to see beauty in the everyday and the commonplace.
 What a gift he was to everyone who met him.
 We loved him so.
 It is with deepest sympathy and regret that I release our Chuckie into the immortal ether where he will continue to inhabit a rarefied place in our collective memory.
 We love him so.